Book 3 in the Holton Woods Series

 Enough standing around and talking nonsense.
 That wasn’t Gabe’s style anyway.
 “Do you want to die today?”

-“Are you tough all of a sudden?”
+“Aren’t you tough all of a sudden?”
 Andy pressed in the code and unlocked the door again.
 Opened it to the private area leading to the emergency stairs and the helicopter waiting on the roof.
 “To be honest, I was more concerned she’d get the drop on you, then I’d get stuck trying to get her out of town.”

 “You’re hysterical.”
 Gabe followed his brother out the door and down the long hall.

 “I’m not sure why you think I’m kidding.”

 He held her close with her head tucked under his chin.
 The smell of her shampoo, something floral, filled his senses.
 “I can handle her.”

 Unable to reach out and punch in the code, Gabe stopped at the door to the exit.
 Looked down at her face and that mouth.
 “Meaning?”

 Silence pounded around them.
 Andy didn’t make a move for the door or say anything.
 The quiet had Gabe’s head snapping up.
 He looked at Andy, shorter with more of a runner’s build.
 He worked with a quiet confidence, but this time something else moved in his eyes.
 Concern, maybe?

 They didn’t have time for this.
 The helicopter would take them to a private airstrip, then they needed to get on a jet and disappear.